GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 --------

-To make an animated GIF movie based on the script globe.sh, which simply spins a globe using the frame number to serve as the view longitude over 360 separate frames, using a custom square 600x600 pixel cancas, try
+To make an animated GIF movie based on the script globe.sh, which simply spins a globe using the frame number to serve as the view longitude, using a custom square 600x600 pixel canvas and 360 frames, try

    ::